luciangreen/Combination-Algorithm-Writer-Multiple-Predicates/README.md

 Please contact Lucian Green at <a href="mailto:luciangreen@lucianacademy.com">luciangreen@lucianacademy.com</a> with questions, comments and feedback about CAWMP.
 Please use <a href="https://github.com/luciangreen/Combination-Algorithm-Writer-Multiple-Predicates/blob/master/cawmp.bib">this citation</a> for research.

+# Deliverable from CAWMP

+* CAWMP taught me to find the base case before the second clause in CAW etc.

 # Getting Started

 Please read the following instructions on how to install the project on your computer for writing code.